 A healthy, balanced diet is recommended.
 This includes plenty of fresh fruit and vegetables (at least five portions a day) and wholegrains.

 Being overweight, particularly being obese, increases the amount of cholesterol in your bile, which increases your risk of developing gallstones.
 You can control your weight by eating a healthy diet and taking plenty of regular exercise.

-- Find out more about gallstones on NHS Choices.
+- Find out more about gallstones on the NHS website.